Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Cost optimization principles balance business goals with budget justification to create a cost-effective workload.
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-The Relecloud team applies the following concepts to improve cost optimization.
+The Relecloud team applies cost optimization principles from the Well-Architected Framework.

 ### Choose the correct resources